ElliceNels/fourohfour/tests/penetration_test_report.md

 -  **Reccomendations:**

-	- Enforce upload limits at the application layer using Flask’s `MAX_CONTENT_LENGTH`
+	- Enforce upload limits at the application layer using Flask's `MAX_CONTENT_LENGTH`
 	- Implement proper error handling and reject oversized requests with a 413 Payload Too Large response